4n8x/GRN-Vtool/README.md

 #### You can use Two tools on the Website to generate your network [SeqNet](https://github.com/tgrimes/SeqNet),[DIANE](https://github.com/OceaneCsn/DIANE).

 #### Datasets usage and preprocessing:
 - Dataset used is 	"Molecular plant responses to combined abiotic stresses put a spotlight on unknown and abundant genes", which was done in expression profiling by high throughput sequencing.
-Our project mainly utilizes Arabidopsis thaliana organism, hence this dataset is compatible with our pipeline.[]
+Our project mainly utilizes Arabidopsis thaliana organism, hence this dataset is compatible with our pipeline.[2]

 - You can download the datasets that are valid for usage in our website from the [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE146206).

 The dataset needs to be preprocessed by removing all columns except those under raw counts from kallisto, including "target_id" column.

-### Launching instructions
+#### Launching instructions
 You can use GRN-Vtool by entering the website and following the steps:
 - Register an account in our wesbite to login, this account can be used to login to our website later.
 - Upload your Dataset from Data Tab > Upload Data, you can upload up to 2 datasets.